The exhibit is nearing completion, though there are still a few pieces left to be completed, logged, inspected and displayed.

 This document is a map of sorts to a memory or two.
 An artists description of the work in real time to be used by me as a patron of the museum in the future.
 It will help me access more fully the pieces that are before me.
 I’m compelled to do this to make up for all those pieces I didn’t log in this way due to exhaustion and the foolish belief that the memories would be so powerful as to never drift away into the ether.
 Perhaps I thought them permanent in some way, a way that would make documenting it formally a waste of time.
 Foolish indeed and I should have known better.
 But, ours is not to wonder why, and so forth…

-What follows is for you, yes, reader, truly it is.
-Knowing that you read, and that you are occasionally moved to engage with me has also added immensely to my experience.
-But it is also for me and for my wife and our kids.
+It is also for you, reader, truly it is.
+Knowing that you read, and that you are occasionally moved to engage with me has added immensely to my experience.
+It is also for my wife and our kids.
 A log of sorts, though I hope an artful one, capturing this time.
-A fools errand to be sure, and likely a fruitless and hopelessly failing attempt to capture just a piece of its essence for our future enjoyment.
+A fools errand to be sure, and likely a fruitless and hopelessly failing attempt to capture just a piece of its essence for our collective and individual future enjoyment.

 Teddy sits in my lap, every night sometime between 8 and 8:30.
 Bathed and brushed and comfy in his pajamas.
 He’s my little bedtime buddy.
 He’ll cry when I pick him up and momma gives him his Elmo doll.
 A doll too small to be his lovey, but it is what he has chosen and our many attempts to provide him with a larger, more plush and easier-to-find-in-your-sleep or in the darkness of waking at 2AM doll have been shunned.
 ‘Mo-mo’, as he calls him, is his guy.
 The rest are discarded, literally thrown overboard, if he notices them.
 Two dolls other than mo-mo stay in the bed, a floppy brown bunny and a standard issue bear, but they are so untouched as to be unnoticed.